Adrian Carton de Wiart: Character, interests and life in the Edwardian army

-Carton de Wiart's serious wound in the Boer War instilled in him a strong desire for physical fitness and he ran, jogged, walked, and played sports on a regular basis.
-In male company he was "a delightful character and must hold the world record for bad language."
+Carton de Wiart's serious wound in the Boer War instilled in him a strong desire for physical fitness and he ran, jogged, walked and played sports on a regular basis.
+In male company he was "a delightful character and must hold the world record for bad language".

-After his regiment was transferred to South Africa he was promoted to supernumerary lieutenant on 16 July 1904 and appointed an aide-de-camp to the Commander-in-Chief, Sir Henry Hildyard, the following July.
+After his regiment was transferred to South Africa he was promoted to lieutenant on 16 July 1904 and appointed an aide-de-camp to the commander-in-chief, Lieutenant General Sir Henry Hildyard, the following July.
 He describes this period lasting up to 1914 as his "Heyday", the title of Chapter 3 of his autobiography.
 His light duties as aide-de-camp gave him time for polo, another of his interests.
-By 1907, although Carton de Wiart had now served in the British Army for eight years, he had remained a Belgian subject.
+By 1907, although by then having served in the British Army for eight years, he had remained a Belgian subject.
 On 13 September of that year, he took the oath of allegiance to Edward VII and was formally naturalised as a British subject.

-In 1908 he married Countess Friederike Maria Karoline Henriette Rosa Sabina Franziska Fugger von Babenhausen (1887 Klagenfurt – 1949 Vienna), eldest daughter of Karl, 5th Fürst (Prince) von Fugger-Babenhausen and Princess Eleonora zu Hohenlohe-Bartenstein und Jagstberg of Klagenfurt, Austria.
-They had two daughters, the elder of whom Anita (born 1909, deceased) was the maternal grandmother of the war correspondent Anthony Loyd (born 1966).
+In 1908, he married Countess Friederike Maria Karoline Henriette Rosa Sabina Franziska Fugger von Babenhausen (1887 Klagenfurt – 1949 Vienna), the eldest daughter of Karl, 5th Prince Fugger von Babenhausen and Princess Eleonora zu Hohenlohe-Bartenstein und Jagstberg of Klagenfurt, Austria.
+They had two daughters; the eldest, Anita (born 1909), was to be the maternal grandmother of the war correspondent Anthony Loyd (born 1966).